Reduce Page Load Time (5 Techniques)

 How I reduced page load time from 20 sec to 4.5 sec

-Following are the five techniques which I used to achieve lesser page load time.
+Following are the five techniques that I used to achieve lesser page load time.

 1. Minimize Use Of jQuery And JS